 Dhammayangyi Temple comprises of six pyramidal receding terraces with the upper layers smaller than the lower ones.
 The top of the temple was once crowned with a sikhara (an umbrella-like structure) but now it has been deteriorated by the forces of natures.

 Nowadays, the uppermost terraces and the staircases leading to them are closed to the public.
-Still, you can climb the Shwesandaw Pagoda, the highest structure in Bagan, to get an overview of the temple from above.
+The gorvernment has banned visitors to climb on temples in Bagan in order to preserve the constructions and the safety of the travellers.